mightyoranje/HyperTab/README.md

 # Hypetab Chrome Extention

 This is a Chrome Extension that replaces the new tab with a minimalistic and cozy widgets-rich dashboard.
-More suitable for employees.
+More suitable for tech employees.

 If you want to use the announcement functionality be sure to change the API_KEY and SHEET_ID in the script.js